 Result from companies consolidated at equity

-The sugar segment’s result for companies consolidated at equity was € 7 (32) million and relates to ED&F Man Holdings Limited, London, Great Britain, AGRANA-Studen Group and Maxi S.r.l.
-Last year's statements included an acquisition profit from ED&F Man’s first-time full consolidation of Empresas Iansa S.A., Santiago, Chile, after ED&F Man was able to boost its share of the company to a majority interest of about 92 %.
+The sugar segment’s result for companies consolidated at equity was € -28 (7) million and relates to ED&F Man Holdings Limited, London, Great Britain, AGRANA-Studen Group and Maxi S.r.l.
+The result reflects the difficult sugar and grain environment for the ED&F Man Group.

 Capital employed and return on capital employed

 Capital employed rose to € 3,299 (3,169) million, driven especially by increased working capital due to higher trade receivables.
 The significantly improved operating profit of € 139 (72) million drove ROCE to 4.2 (2.3) percent in fiscal 2017/18.

 Investments of € 171 (153) million went primarily toward replacements, efficiency improvements in Offstein, Roye, France and Leopoldsdorf, Austria, product developments at the site in Tienen, Belgium, energy savings in Zeitz and Cerekiew, Poland and investments in environmental protection programs at the German Ochsenfurt, Offstein and Plattling locations.
 Also noteworthy are logistics and infrastructure projects such as the ones at the Offenau, Offstein and Rain factories, as well as in Cagny, France.